mikavilpas/yazi.nvim/README.md

     -- enable this if you want to open yazi instead of netrw.
-    -- Note that if you enable this, you need to call yazi.setup() to -- initialize the plugin. lazy.nvim does this for you in certain cases. open_for_directories = false,
+    -- Note that if you enable this, you need to call yazi.setup() to -- initialize the plugin. lazy.nvim does this for you in certain cases.
+    --
+    -- If you are also using neotree, you may prefer not to bring it up when -- opening a directory:
+    -- {
+    --   "nvim-neo-tree/neo-tree.nvim",
+    --   opts = {
+    --     filesystem = {
+    --       hijack_netrw_behavior = "disabled",
+    --     },
+    --   },
+    -- }
+    open_for_directories = false,

     -- the floating window scaling factor.
 1 means 100%, 0.9 means 90%, etc.